Hyundai Ioniq Electric performance, top speed & motor

-The latest version of the Hyundai Ioniq Electric welcomes a new electric motor producing 134bhp
+The latest version of the Hyundai Ioniq Electric has an electric motor producing a healthy 134bhp

 |0-62mph||Top speed||Driven wheels||Power|